rg572/AddingMachine/README.md

 But first, you should `learn you some Typescript`.
 Read why it was created and why people use it.
 Find out how to implement a single page web using Typescript?
 Maybe a simple Typescript tutorial?

 I've given you an app skeleton (which runs) and added the two components you need to wire and add behavior to.
 See `src/app/text-area` and `src/app/text-input`.
-If you use the builtin VSC terminal (see below), you can run the current app with `ng serve --open`, which will run the single page app and open a browser pointed at the app's main page.
+If you use the builtin VSC terminal (see below), you can run the current app with `npm install` followed by `ng serve --open`, which will run the single page app and open a browser pointed at the app's main page.

 It should look something like this when you load the app's URL into a Chrome browser:
 ![Mockup](AddingMachine.png)